caseyhoward/fracas/README.md

 ## Todo

-- Don't offer to move troops if only one country
+- Draw troop counts in their own layer on top of all the countries
-- Draw troop counts in their own layer on top of all the countriss
+- Don't add defending country troop count twice when it has a port